 Parcel Number 203007034

 Site Size (acre) 1.52

-2030 General Plan Commercial General
+General Plan Land Use Commercial General

-Current Zoning General Commercial + AAHOP

-Rezoning or Change to Land Use Required?
-Yes

-Proposed Zoning General Commercial with Affordable Housing Permitted Overlay
+Zoning General Commercial with Affordable Housing Permitted Overlay

-Proposed General Plan Land Use Commercial General

 Vacant or Non-Vacant Non-Vacant

 Repeat Site?
-Yes - Subject to Program 31 in Chapter G to apply "by-right" zoning
+Yes

 Density or Proposed Density (units per acre) 30 du/ac

 Realistic/Net Units 36 lower income

 Property Owner Interest in Residential Development?
 No response received yet from property owner

 Underutilized former auto dealership along transit line; therefore, a suitable location for higher-density development.
 Could be a good site for mixed-use development.
-Site redevelopment will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre, Program 31 for by-right development of projects with 20% affordable, and the recent update to State Density Bonus, which will allow an 80% density bonus, parking reduction and up to four development concessions.
-The site is also within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
+Site was rezoned in October 2021 with an overlay that allows 30 dwelling units per acre and also could benefit from the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.
+The site is also within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 31 on adoption of a corridor specific plan or inclusionary zoning overlay.